openvax/vaxrank/README.md

 Mutant peptide ranking for personalized cancer vaccines.

-Note that this package depends on wkhtmltopdf, which you can install (on a mac) like so: brew install Caskroom/cask/wkhtmltopdf
+Note that to generate PDF reports, you first need to install wkhtmltopdf, which you can do (on a mac) like so: brew install Caskroom/cask/wkhtmltopdf